 Which Is the Best 5-Axis Micro Waterjet Machine?

-A Finepart 5-axis micro abrasive waterjet cutting machine offers the precision, flexibility, and advanced control systems necessary to achieve high levels of accuracy and surface quality.
+A Finepart 5-axis micro abrasive waterjet cutting machine offers the precision cutting, flexibility, and advanced control systems necessary to achieve high levels of accuracy and surface quality.
 It is ideal for cutting complex shapes into a wide range of materials.
 This allows operators to produce very high-value parts, like those used in medical devices, aerospace applications, performance automotive products, and luxury goods.

 Product engineers and shop managers should evaluate 5-axis micro abrasive waterjets on the following parameters: